aliceriot/CryptoPals/set2/ex10/README.md

 initialization vector `\x00\x00\x00` and the phrase `YELLOW SUBMARINE`.
 We'll do the actual decryption with AES-128 in ECB mode, and our own code will handle building CBC mode on top of that.

+##How does it work?

+The thing that ended up working for me was using AES-128 in ECB mode on the whole input, and then looping through the input to XOR each character with the right character in the ciphertext.
+There's a struct and a function in `matasano.h` which take care of this together.

+I had fun with this one trying to write C code which uses libraries more smoothly - I used glibc for decoding b64 and OpenSSL for AES.